 Due Diligence Checklist

-Check the utilities and determine if you have to pay any past balances.
-If there are significant past balances, this can factor into how much cash you will need.
+If there are significant past balances in items such as utilities, this can factor into how much cash you will need.

 Creating The Contract